deepsquare-io/ClusterFactory/web/docs/getting-started/04-argo-apps-deployment.md

 ```

-Then we need to configure the Argo CD application which actually deploys the kube-prometheus-stack.
+Then, we need to configure the Argo CD application which actually deploys the kube-prometheus-stack.

 Basically: